Nikolailb/azure-image-service/README.md

 This is an example of using azurite as storage for uploaded images.
 These images are then served to the frontend.

 ## Setup

-### Frontend

-1. Navigate into the frontend folder and run `npm install`
-2. When the install is complete run `npm run dev`

-### Backend

-1. Navigate into the backend folder.
-2. Run `docker compose up`
+1. In the root directory of the project run `docker compose up`

-When this is complete you should be all good.
-If you have issues try checking some of these points:
+2. When this completes, you should be able to access the page at <a href="http://localhost:5173">localhost:5173</a>

+If you encounter any problems, check the following:
 - Ensure the backend builds correctly
-- Ensure that the backend ports are available.
-If they are not, you can change them in [docker-compose.yml](\backend\docker-compose.yml) and [docker-compose.override.yml](\backend\docker-compose.override.yml)
+- Check that port 5173 is available.
+This is the port that the frontend uses.
+- Check that port 5500 and 5501 are available, these are the api ports.
+- Check that ports 11000, 11001 and 11002 are available, these are the azurite ports.
+- Ports can be change in [backend/docker-compose.yml](\backend\docker-compose.yml) and [backend/docker-compose.override.yml](\backend\docker-compose.override.yml) for the backend.
+Checkout [docker-compose.yml](\docker-compose.yml) and [Dockerfile](\frontend\Dockerfile) for the frontend.
-  - When changing these ports, you will also need to change the ApiUrl in [const.js](frontend\src\const.js)
+  - When changing the backend ports, you will also need to change the ApiUrl in [const.js](frontend\src\const.js)
+- After making any changes to a dockerfile I would recommend doing `docker compose down` and `docker compose up --build`.